JulieTim/assembly/proposals/assembly-process/stories-for-distributed-popular-assemblies.md

 Stories for Distributed Popular Assemblies
 ==========================================

-The following one-line "stories" distinguish separate activities which might constitute the assembly process.
+The following "stories" name separate activities which may constitute a distributed popular assembly.

 *NB This is just an initial design.
 Please join the [mailing list](http://lists.appropriatesoftware.org/mailman/listinfo/paes-discuss) and post your thoughts, feelings and opinions there. :-)*